natethegreate/hent-AI/README.md

 Here is an example of a screentoned image, and what it looks like when removed by my Screentone Remover app:
 ![Screentone removal example](assets/screentoneexsfw.jpg)

+* For full video decensoring via ESRGAN, you will need to download Twittman's model [here](https://de-next.owncube.com/index.php/s/mDGmi7NgdyyQRXL) and place it inside the ColabESRGAN/models folder.

 ## Important Notes (READ BEFORE USING)